 As part of UNT's graduate student requirements, a student's major professor, or faculty member of their choosing depending on research interests, will act as chair of their advisory committee.
 The student's degree plan is planned under the direction of this major professors or faculty advisor, typically after completion of the first semester of graduate study.
 A students committee is composed of three faculty members.
 Two must be members of the UNT Anthropology Department, and the third should be selected from a different department.
 The head of the committee must be a member of the Anthropology Department.
-A student may select to have two people at the head of the committee, but both co-chairs must be members of the Anthropology Department.
 By the end of their first semester, students must choose a committee chair (faculty advisor).
 By the end of their second semester, students should choose the second Anthropology Department faculty member.
 Students should choose the outside member at the same time that the Applied Thesis topic is decided.
 For Dual Degree students, the outside member should be from the School of Public Health.
-In the case that a student has selected two co-chairs, the student need only choose one additional outside member.